Coventry University: History

-Campus
+Campuses

 Coventry campus

 Coventry currently occupies a purpose-built 33 acre campus in Coventry City Centre adjacent to Coventry Cathedral and the Herbert Art Gallery and Museum.
 It occupies a mix of new purpose-built buildings, converted structures, and those inherited from its predecessor institutions.

-The centrepiece of the campus is The Hub, an award-winning building which opened in August 2011.
+The centrepiece of the campus is The Hub which opened in August 2011.
 The Hub is the home of the Coventry University Students’ Union, student support services, a bar/nightclub, a food hall and food outlets which are catered by Sodexo In September 2012, a new £55 million engineering building was opened, with facilities such as a full-scale Harrier jump jet, a wind tunnel and flight simulators.
 The Hub was awarded a BREEAM 'excellent' rating and between them The Hub and the engineering building feature sustainable initiatives such as grey-water harvesting, a biomass boiler and a green roof.
 The opening of the buildings marks the first stage of a £160 million redevelopment plan of the campus phased over 15 years.

 Coventry's £20 million library opened in 2000 and is on the outskirts of the campus.
 It was officially opened by Princess Anne in September 2001 and contains over 2,000 print periodicals, 350,000 monographs, and more than 6,000 video tapes, audio tapes and films.
 The library has a distinctive turreted exterior and has won awards for its interior design which features a light distribution system to make the most of natural light throughout the building.